-The State Superintendent of Education may determine that the location of the parent or guardian of a student is unknown after considering information submitted from the school district that last enrolled the student or from the school or special education facility providing special education and related services to meet the needs of the student.
-The information submitted to the State Superintendent of Education must include an affidavit from that school district's superintendent or the facility's director attesting that the location of the parent or guardian is unknown and four items of documentary evidence that a minimum of four separate attempts were made to locate the parent or guardian.
-Any determination by the State Superintendent of Education that the location of a parent or guardian is unknown is final.
-However, any determination made by the State Superintendent of Education is subject to review and reconsideration any time a parent's or guardian's location becomes known.
+The state superintendent of education may determine that the location of the parent or guardian of a student is unknown after considering information submitted from the school district that last enrolled the student or from the school or special education facility providing special education and related services to meet the needs of the student.
+The information submitted to the state superintendent of education must include an affidavit from that school district's superintendent or the facility's director attesting that the location of the parent or guardian is unknown and four items of documentary evidence that indicate a minimum of four separate attempts were made to locate the parent or guardian.
+Any determination by the state superintendent of education that the location of a parent or guardian is unknown is final.
+However, any determination made by the state superintendent of education is subject to review and reconsideration any time the location of a parent or guardian becomes known.

-Students served by the following state charter schools -- Prairie Crossing, Southland College Preparatory High School, Illinois Special Education Charter Cooperative, LEARN 9 Waukegan, Bronzeville Academy, Intrinsic II, Urban Prep West Charter School, and Betty Shabazz International -- may only be reported by those charter schools.
+Students served by the following current state-authorized charter schools -- Prairie Crossing, LEARN 9 Waukegan, Intrinsic II, Betty Shabazz International, Horizon Belmont, Horizon McKinley, and Elgin Math and Science Academy - may only be reported by those charter schools.
 These schools are the students' resident and serving districts as well.